-Self Hypnosis Practice Rules for Whatever You Want to Be or Do
+Self-Hypnosis Practice Rules for Whatever You Want to Be or Do

-This is not everything you could possibly know about the subject, but these rules for self hypnosis practice will help you get started and keep you on the right track.
+This is not everything you could possibly know about the subject, but these rules for self-hypnosis practice will help you get started and keep you on the right track.

 Rule 1.
-Treat self hypnosis practice as a skill.
+Treat self-hypnosis practice as a skill.

-And it is a skill that anyone can develop and use to achieve personal, social, and professional goals.
+This is a skill that anyone can develop and use to achieve personal, social, and professional goals.

-And as with any skill, some people are better at it than others.
+As with any skill, some people are better at it than others.
 This has some effect on the speed of results, but everyone who is fundamentally normal can use hypnosis to do astounding things.
 It just takes some people a little longer than it does others.

 Okay, I know I just used a scare phrase: “fundamentally normal.”
 You are not sure you are normal.
 In fact, sometimes you are certain you are not.
 Relax.
 Don’t worry about it.
 There are only 3.7 completely normal people in the entire world and they live in an ashram in New Zealand.

 You know of course that I just made that up.
 But I’m pretty sure it is accurate.